MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>
+#### Really annoying problems

-#### It took an absurd amount of time to get the NPT hooking feature to work properly.
+It took an absurd amount of time to get the NPT hooking feature to work properly.
 I spent months figuring out how to fix some nasty bugs:

 <br>